mailergroup/gcloud-functions-deploy-action/README.md

 # gcloud-functions-deploy-action

-Builds and deploys a HTTP- or Pub/Sub triggered Google Cloud Function.
+Builds and deploys a HTTP- or Pub/Sub-triggered Google Cloud Function.

 # Required Inputs: *